 Building Arcadia: Creating a Forest Garden

-The gardens are ‘growing’ at Shugborough Estate, as work is underway to re-design the walled garden and open access to closed areas of the historic gardens.
-This will include developing the National Trust's first Forest Garden.
+The gardens are ‘growing’ at Shugborough Estate with work underway to re-design the walled garden and open access to closed areas of the historic gardens.
+This includes developing the National Trust's first Forest Garden.

 Arcadia: Creating Paradise

-Arcadia is a forest garden, where each plant is significant, using symbiotic planting to create a resilient eco-system which feeds itself, waters itself and fertilises itself.
-The diverse range of plants reduces competition, enables plants to thrive and builds resilience to pests, disease and the effects of climate change.
+Arcadia is a forest garden, where each plant is significant.
+Through symbiotic planting we're creating a resilient eco-system which feeds itself, waters itself and fertilises itself.
+A diverse range of species reduces competition, helps plants to thrive and builds resilience to pests, disease and the impacts of climate change.

-Visitors will be able to wander along paths through a variety of smaller interconnecting gardens, each home to plants which demonstrate a variety of forest garden principles and ecosystems.
-Each aiming to inspire visitors to take action in their own green spaces, no matter how big, or how small.
+Visitors will be able to wander along pathways that weave through smaller interconnecting gardens – each home to plants which demonstrate a variety of forest garden principles and ecosystems.
+Every space is designed to inspire visitors to take action in their own green spaces, no matter how big, or small.

 "Forest Gardening is an innovative type of gardening.
 The range of plants reduces competition, enables plants to thrive and builds resilience to pests, disease, and the effects of climate change.
 Arcadia will be one of largest of its kind in the country, and aims to encourage visitors to try their hand at forest gardening at home."